What Is Psoriatic Arthritis?

 Prevalence

-Psoriasis is a widespread condition, affecting approximately 2-3% of the global population.
+Psoriasis is widespread, affecting approximately 2-3% of the global population.
 It can occur at any age, although it most commonly develops in early adulthood.
 Psoriasis can vary in severity, with some individuals experiencing mild symptoms that are easily managed and others facing more severe symptoms that significantly impact their daily lives.
 It is important to note that psoriasis is not contagious and cannot spread from person to person.

 Causes